-Arsenal manager Arsene Wenger was left frustrated after the Gunners slipped to a 1-0 defeat to Stoke City at the Bet365 Stadium on Saturday.
+Arsenal manager Arsene Wenger was left frustrated after the Gunners slipped to a 1-0 defeat to Stoke City away on Saturday.

 A solitary goal by Jese Rodriguez did the damage although Arsenal will feel hard done by after Alexandre Lacazette saw a goal ruled out for offside.